 - Prepared foods: Prepared foods can cause discomfort because someone else cooked and packaged the food.
 The person eating it has no control over the ingredients or how they were handled.

 - Foods with a certain texture, color, or temperature: The fear may also be related to textures of food like slimy, crunchy or chunky, or foods of a certain color or temperature.
-For instance, foods that are left at room temperature or foods like cottage cheese can be triggers.
+For instance, foods that are left at room temperature or foods with specific textures like cottage cheese can be triggers.

 Cibophobia Vs. Anorexia